 Deploy a pipeline analytics tool that can easily show you what has changed and provide both finance and sales early insight into deal and pipeline risk.

 Ensure that the forecasting platform you are using gives both sales and finance what they need.
-Excel gives finance the flexibility to roll up the numbers in multiple dimensions (e.g., product, region, sales org), but it just isn’t designed to handle the complexity of matrix, overlay and channel sales organisations.
+Excel gives finance the flexibility to roll up the numbers in multiple dimensions (e.g., product, region, sales org), but it isn’t designed to handle the complexity of matrix, overlay, and channel sales organizations.

 Use data science to score deals by comparing them to deals you have won in the past.